Be ready for sex whenever you're in the mood

 Published 04/12/2021

-While these claims are appealing, the science behind ExtenZe isn’t very reliable and there’s no evidence that it’s effective at treating erectile dysfunction or other sexual issues.
+While these claims are appealing, the science behind ExtenZe isn’t very reliable, and there’s no evidence that it’s an effective erectile dysfunction (ED) treatment.

-ExtenZe is a supplement that’s marketed as a male enhancement product to improve just about every aspect of your sexual performance, from pleasure to stamina, energy, vitality and more.
+ExtenZe is a supplement that’s marketed as a male enhancement product.
+The brand claims it can improve just about every aspect of your sexual performance, from pleasure to stamina to erectile function and beyond.

-Despite these marketing claims, there’s no scientific evidence to show that ExtenZe is effective at treating erectile dysfunction.
-Likewise, there’s no evidence that ExtenZe improves other aspects of sexual function or performance in men.
+Despite these marketing claims, there’s no scientific evidence showing that ExtenZe is an effective erectile dysfunction treatment.
+Likewise, there’s no evidence that it improves other aspects of sexual function or performance in men.

-In fact, the company that makes and markets ExtenZe has been sued several times for making unsubstantiated advertising claims about its product’s effects.
+The company that makes and markets ExtenZe has been sued several times for making unsubstantiated advertising claims about its products.

-And not only are they ineffective, but investigations by the FDA show that ExtenZe and other male enhancement pills contain unlisted, potentially dangerous ingredients, including prescription ED ingredients such as sildenafil.
+Investigations by the U.S. Food and Drug Administration (FDA) show that ExtenZe and other male enhancement pills contain unlisted, potentially dangerous ingredients, including prescription ED ingredients, like sildenafil (the active ingredient in Viagra®).

-And yes — before you ask — sildenafil is the main ingredient in Viagra, too.
-But — and this is a big but — like all other prescription drugs, it’s only safe when taken under the direct supervision of a healthcare provider.
-There’s no way of knowing how much sildenafil ExtenZe and other gas station sex pills actually contain.
+While it might seem convenient to have access to sildenafil without a prescription, it can be dangerous.
+Like other prescription drugs, sildenafil is only safe when taken under the direct supervision of a healthcare provider.
+There’s also no way of knowing how much sildenafil is in ExtenZe and other gas station sex pills.

 ExtenZe is one of the most well-known sex supplements for men.
-It’s been on the market since the early 2000s and, thanks to its relentless marketing — the company even sponsored its own NASCAR car in the 2010s — is certainly hard to avoid.
+It’s been on the market since the early 2000s and, thanks to relentless marketing — the company even sponsored its own NASCAR car in the 2010s — it’s been hard to avoid.

 These days, ExtenZe claims to offer a variety of sex-related benefits, including: